chintal/2200087-Serial-Protocol/README.rst

 occasional measurement, you're probably better off with dmm.latest_point() instead.

-For an example of using the `runner` module from within a larger framework by subclassing the provided twisted protocol, see `the corresponding Koala module <https://github.com/chintal/koala/blob/public/koala/testing/instruments/RS2200087.py>`_.
+For an example of using the ``runner`` module from within a larger framework by subclassing the provided twisted protocol, see `the corresponding Koala module <https://github.com/chintal/koala/blob/public/koala/testing/instruments/RS2200087.py>`_.
-The koala module described there, while WIP, also includes examples of parsing the obtained datapoint strings into usable values.
+The ``Koala`` module, while WIP, also includes examples of parsing the obtained datapoint strings into usable values.

 Downloads and Documentation